publisha/publisha.github.io/_papers/iterativepublishing.md

 Why do publishing students (or indeed publishers), save their files with such names as *finalversion1*?

-Of course, we all know that it can't be the final version - they just hoped that it would be!
+Of course, we all know that it can't be the final version - we all just hoped that it would be!

 Books like other created artefacts go through a number of iterations before being ready for public display.
 The question is, can we observe and record what those changes are and when they happened, and by whom?